MaxPat931/Macros/contribution.md

 We want to make sure that contributing to the wiki is as easy as possible so that anyone that would like to help us with this task can do so.
 In that light, there are several different way to contribute to the wiki outlined below.

 ## How the Wiki is updated
 Typically, a repository's Wiki can only be updated by the owners of that repo, this made community provided documentation cumbersome to include.
-This repository is utilizing a [GitHub Action](https://github.com/Andrew-Chen-Wang/github-wiki-action) that will generate the wiki from any Markdown files submitted to the `wiki` branch's `wiki/` folder.
-When new files are merged to the `wiki` branch the Action will run, and update the wiki repo.
+This repository is utilizing a [GitHub Action](https://github.com/Andrew-Chen-Wang/github-wiki-action) that will generate the wiki from any Markdown files submitted to the `publish-wiki` branch's `wiki/` folder.
+When new files are merged to the `publish-wiki` branch the Action will run, and update the wiki repo.
 This allows us to easily accept community provided documentation.

 ## Style Guide
 When submitting a Markdown file for consideration for the Wiki, we ask you to follow the style guide outlined here, this will ensure consistency between all of our wiki pages.